Lecompton Township, Douglas County, Kansas

-Lecompton Township is a township in Douglas County, Kansas, USA.
+Lecompton Township is a township in Douglas County, Kansas, United States.
 As of the 2000 census, its population was 1,761.

+History

-Lecompton Township was formed in about 1858.
-It was named for the town of Lecompton which was the territorial capital of Kansas from 1855–61.
+Lecompton Township was formed circa 1858.
+It was named for the town of Lecompton, which was the territorial capital of Kansas from 1855–61.

 Geography

 Lecompton Township covers an area of 35.53 sqmi and contains one incorporated settlement, Lecompton.
 According to the USGS, it contains two cemeteries: Big Springs and Lecompton.

 The streams of Coon Creek, Oakley Creek and Spring Creek run through this township.